Why Do We Need to Load Test Web Applications?

 Almost 30 years ago, the first web pioneers started with the development of load simulation platforms.
 Web pages were simple, and content was mainly static.
-With the rise of technology, many services are now are available online.
-Competition is high and businesses try to hold existing or gain new customers with even better services.
+With the rise of cloud and SaaS-based technology, many services are now available online through your browser.
+Due to these evolving technologies, competition is high, and businesses try to hold existing or gain new customers with even better, more streamlined services.
 One opportunity to improve service quality is to provide responsive and reliable applications.

 Maintaining a local load testing infrastructure can be challenging, therefore, successful companies often switch to a cloud-based offering which avoids the pain of operating local load testing farms.
 The benefit is that there are no maintenance tasks or fees involved and the client only pays for the required service.